coderaiser/putout/packages/test/README.md

 ### `noReport(filename)`

-checks error message of a plugin not produces
+Check error message of a plugin not produces

 ```js
 test('plugin-putout: check-replace-code: no report: typescript', (t) => {